Date: October 5-7, 2012

 --2005 participant

 "I know my teacher will be grateful for all the drilling we did on chords, inversions and 'shapes'.
-Was also fun getting to play with such a large group and check out everyone's harps. " says Amber in 2011.
+Was also fun getting to play with such a large group and check out everyone's harps. " said Amber in 2011.

 "I look forward to the Escape every year.
 There is only one word to describe it- HEAVEN! ....Can't wait to hear the CD- you choose some of the best celtic music I have ever heard. "--Nancy